Shilpajordan/PostgreSQL/README_1.md

 - Each row contains multiple pieces of data specific to each entity you are describing.
 -  For example we store information on students here.
 Each individual value stored is called a cell.
 - Primary keys are used to define unique entities in your tables.
 Here id provides a unique value associated with each student.
+## How to design a DB
+- 1 Table represents 1 real world Object
+- Columns store 1 piece of information
+- How do tables relate
+- Reduce redundant data
+## CHARACTER TYPES
+- char(5) : Stores up to a maximum number of 5 characters.